 There are lots of event websites that allow you to list your events for free, creating the potential for people you don’t even know to share your events with others.
 Here is a comprehensive list of websites

-Encourage ticket buyers to share that they have purchased a ticket to your event with their social networks on Facebook and Twitter.
+Encourage ticket buyers to share that they have purchased a ticket to your event with their social networks.
 They can do this through the Sticky Tickets website.

 In conjunction with MailChimp you can send e-mails to your customers to let them know about future events.
 Always add the link to your event or organiser page to make it easy to buy tickets.
 This is a great way to invite your customers to events and to offer loyal customers incentives like discounted early bird tickets.

-You can easily upload pictures of your event from your smartphone or PC to Facebook and Twitter.
-If you can't afford a professional photographer consider offering them a free ticket in exchange for their services.
-Make sure to clarify the rights of the images prior to the event.
+You can easily upload pictures of your event from your smartphone or PC to various social media channels.
+If you can’t afford a professional photographer consider offering them a free ticket in exchange for their services.
+These days you don’t always need a professional photographer though to take good photos.
+Click here for some great tips on taking great photos with your phone.
+If you do use images taken by others, make sure to clarify the rights of the images prior to the event.

 Videos are a great way to show people what your events are all about.
 You can upload them to YouTube and share via your Facebook page and Twitter, as well as your website.